-RORY STEWART MP WELCOMES HISTORIC LAKES AND DALES EXPANSION
+RORY WELCOMES HISTORIC LAKES AND DALES EXPANSION

 The Lakes and Dales decision will create the largest area of English National Park land.